Robust Empirical Bayes Confidence Intervals: Main results

 \Cref{fig:ebci_efficiency} plots the ratio of lengths of the optimal robust \ac{EBCI} and robust \ac{EBCI} relative to the parametric \ac{EBCI}, for $\alpha=0.05$.
-The figure shows that for efficiency relative to the normal benchmark, it is relatively more important to impose the fourth moment constraint than to use the optimal amount of shrinkage (and only impose the second moment constraint).
-It also shows that the efficiency loss of the robust \ac{EBCI} is modest unless the signal-to-noise ratio is very small: if $w_{EB, i}\geq 0.1$ (which is equivalent to $\mu_{2}/\sigma^{2}_{i}\geq 1/9$), the efficiency loss is at most $11.4\%$ for $\alpha=0.05$; up to half of the efficiency loss is due to not using the optimal shrinkage.
+The figure shows that to maintain efficiency relative to the normal benchmark, it is important to impose the fourth moment constraint.
+If this constraint is imposed, the efficiency loss of the robust \ac{EBCI} is modest unless the signal-to-noise ratio is very small: if $w_{EB, i}\geq 0.1$ (which is equivalent to $\mu_{2}/\sigma^{2}_{i}\geq 1/9$), the efficiency loss is at most $11.4\%$ for $\alpha=0.05$; up to half of the efficiency loss is due to not using the optimal shrinkage.
 For $\alpha=0.1$ (not plotted), the results are very similar; in particular, if $w_{EB, i}\geq 0.1$, the efficiency loss is at most $12.9\%$.

 When the signal-to-noise ratio is very small, so that $w_{EB, i}<0.1$, the efficiency loss of the robust \ac{EBCI} is higher (up to 39\% for $\alpha=0.05$ or $0.1$).
 Using the optimal robust \ac{EBCI} ensures that the efficiency loss is below 20\%, irrespective of the signal-to-noise ratio.
 On the other hand, when the signal-to-noise ratio is small, any of these \acp{CI} will be significantly tighter than the unshrunk \ac{CI} $Y_{i}\pm z_{1-\alpha/2}\sigma_{i}$.
 To illustrate this point, \Cref{fig:efficiency_unshrunk} plots the efficiency of the robust \ac{EBCI} that imposes the second moment constraint only, relative to this unshrunk \ac{CI}.
 It can be seen from the figure that shrinkage methods allow us to tighten the \ac{CI} by 44\% or more when $\mu_{2}/\sigma^{2}_{i}\leq 0.1$.